jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 ## Prettier outputs

-One of the great things about Excel is that you can easily see the data.
+One of the great things about Excel is that you can see the data easily.
 Every cell is visible.
-It would be really nice to present the data in a familiar format here: periods as columns and line items as rows.
+It would be really nice to present the outputs in a familiar format here: periods as columns and line items as rows.

-Each node in our model is a callable Pydantice `BaseModel`.
-We can create some helper functions to iterate over each field in the model and recursively call the node for each period.
-This will give us a nested dictionary of values prepresenting our pro forma model.
+Each node in our model is a callable Pydantic `BaseModel`.
+We can create some helper functions to iterate over each model field and recursively call the node for each period.
+This will give us a nested dictionary of values representing our pro forma model.

 ```python
 def field_values(series: BaseModel, periods):